ConfederacyOfGaia/Gaia/magic.md

 # Magic

 The magic of nature pervades the land, and is easily accessible by many people.
 Some people develop an affinity with the natural world and learn to harness its power; these people are called *[druids](druids.md)*.
 Others learn to shape the arcane forces that are woven through the fabric of the world, and become *[mages](mages.md)*.
+The forces each uses are the same, but their approaches differ radically.

+The rules around magic differ substantially in this setting from others, in several important ways:

+* Spell points, not spell slots.
+* Verbal components are usually not needed.
+* Material components are only needed when something about the spell has a target.
+* Each class has their own spell list.
+Druid circles and mage specializations have additional spells lists, which are added to the core spell lists.
+* Rune magic is still under development, but the basic idea is that the runecaster imbues the effect into a *rune* that is inscribed on an item (usually a stone), and then attunes themself to it.
+The run can then be triggered at any time, and the effect is centered on the item on which the run is enscribed.

 ## Spellcasters

 ### Natural Magic

 Users of natural magic, which includes [druid](druid.md), [rangers](ranger.md), and anyone with the Druid Cantrip Feat, learn their magic through immersion in nature.
-Druids and rangers have full access to spell list for their class and level, possibly modified by their circle or conclave, and, after a long rest, spend time meditating and communing with nature.
+Druids and rangers have full access to the spell lists for their class, level, and circle or conclave, and, after a long rest, spend time meditating and communing with nature.
+It is during this time that they choose their prepared spells.

 ### Arcane Magic

 Users of arcane magic are rare in the Zephyrlands, but that is due to an accident of history, not something inherent in the nature of magic or this plane.
 A player who wants to play an [arcane spellcaster](mage.md) needs to come up with an explanation of where and how the character learns their ability, and find a way to get new spells, since the normal way of learning them from peers or a master probbaly won't be an option.

+Because it is so difficult to find spells, the mage's general spell list is fairly limited.
+When a mage chooses a specialization at level 3, their spell lists gets larger, but more focused.

 ### Rune Magic

 The mages of Genouj use a type of magic called *[rune magic](rune-magic.md)*, which is mostly unknown beyond the borders of Genouj.
-Its mechanics are sufficiently different from natural and arcane magic that it should be considered a completely unrelated thing.
+Its mechanics are sufficiently different from natural and arcane magic that it should be considered a completely unrelated thing, and will not be covered here.

 ## Non-Spellcasters